 Countless banking and government regulatory changes have made tobacco a complex and hard to navigate industry to own a business in.
 Even with these challenges, the growing need for tobacco payment processing services has been filled by niche payment service providers.
 Many of these providers include companies that specialize in various tobacco, paraphernalia, and herbal industries.
 With so many options available, it becomes important to understand the different options and how they work.

 Merchants wanting to accept debit and credit cards at their business will need a service that can handle these transactions.
 Merchant accounts allow businesses to access the networks of Visa, MasterCard, Discover, American Express, JCB and CUP.
 Most banks do not have direct access to the card networks, requiring a payment processor and merchant acquiring bank.

 Merchants operating retail stores can generally find payment processing for their business without much trouble.
 These transactions are viewed as acceptable because the customer is present in the store and transactions are processed in front of the merchant.
-These are called card present sales.
+These are known as card present sales.
 The difficulty begins when merchants want to credit card processing with card-not-present (CNP) transactions.
 These types of sales include mail order/telephone order (MOTO) and online sales where the customer never steps foot in the store.

 Merchants can accept payment using a few different methods; either through a credit card terminal/Point of Sale (POS) machine or an online payment gateway/virtual terminal.
 Merchants use their terminal to capture customer account information during authorization and display the bank response codes.

 Responses to the authorization request will inform the merchant and customer near instantaneously, approving or declining the sale.
 The merchant acquiring bank will request funds from the authorized transactions and settle them into the merchant's bank account.
 The process from authorization request to the settlement of a merchant account normally takes between 24-48 hours to complete.